 How can I root schefflera cuttings?
 Rooting a schefflera cutting is pretty easy.
 Clean a sharp knife with an alcohol pad to prevent any possible spread of bacteria to your plants.
 Clip off a stem near the base of the plant and wrap the cut end in a damp paper towel.
 Cut each leaf in half horizontally to reduce the amount of moisture it loses during the rooting process.

-Fill a 6-inch pot with fresh potting soil.
-Poke a 2-inch hole in the soil with a pencil.
-Dip the cut end of the cutting into rooting hormone powder, place it in the hole and gently pat the soil around the stem to secure it in place.
+Fill a 6 inch (15 cm.) pot with fresh potting soil.
+Poke a 2 inch (5 cm.) hole in the soil with a pencil.
+Dip the cut end of the cutting into rooting hormone powder, place it in the hole, and gently pat the soil around the stem to secure it in place.

 Water the soil and place the pot in a place that gets steady light but not direct sunlight.
 The stem will begin to grow roots within a few weeks.
 When the plant begins to grow new green shoots on top, nip off the top of the shoots to encourage branching.